styleguidist/react-styleguidist/docs/Maintenance.md

 ### Minor and major releases

 We’re using [milestones](https://github.com/styleguidist/react-styleguidist/milestones) to group approved pull requests that should be released together.
 Minor and major releases require a change log (see below).
 Any commit of a `Feat` type will not trigger a release until you commit a change log.
-Semantic-release will publish a major release, if there are any commits with [breaking changes](https://github.com/tamiadev/semantic-release-tamia/blob/master/Convention.md#breaking-changes).
+Semantic-release will publish a major release if there are any commits with [breaking changes](https://github.com/tamiadev/semantic-release-tamia/blob/master/Convention.md#breaking-changes).

 1. Merge all pull request from a milestone
 2. Resolve possible merge conflicts.
-3. Manually check that Styleguidist is still works.
+3. Manually check that Styleguidist still works.
 4. Prepare and commit a change log.
 5. Wait until semantic-release publishes the release.
 6. Tweet the release!